usefulalgorithm/usefulalgorithm/README.md

 - _Goyard Ibn Said_, by Ghais Guevara
 - _Decide Which Way The Eyes Are Looking_, by Lina Tullgren
 - _Visit to a Grave_, by ...and its name was Epyon
-- _Genuine Dexterity_, by Kenny Segal, K-The-I???
-- _Dance Tonight!
-Revolution Tomorrow!_, by Orchid
-- _Orchid_, by Orchid

 </details>